Back to the articles list | Back to browse issues page

 University of Tehran , mj.ghahremani@ut.ac.ir

-China’s growing power and the existing vision for its future position play a prominent role in its foreign policy in general and China’s African policy in particular.
-In fact, as China’s power has grown, its sphere of influence has expanded not only to its periphery but also to the entire world.
-Although for decades, China’s policy on Africa has been focused on developing economic and trade relations, its military and security diplomacy have also undergone some significant changes.
-In this context, the important question is how to analyze the current characteristics of China's military and security diplomacy in Africa?
-In response, it can be said that Beijing, through military and security diplomacy with Chinese characteristics, seeks to portray itself as a security-building actor, thereby gradually weakening the legitimacy of the current international order led by the United States, and at the same time, enhancing its role in setting international agendas and norms related to international security.
-This, of course, does not mean ignoring the existing power gap between China and the US and adopting a revisionist approach to the international system.
-Using a descriptive-analytical method, this research examines the current structure of the international system and its impact on China's military and security diplomacy in Africa.
+China’s increasing power and its vision for future global positioning significantly influence its overall foreign policy, particularly regarding Africa.
+As China’s influence has expanded, it has extended beyond its immediate region to the entire world.
+While China’s policy toward Africa has primarily focused on economic and trade relations for decades, its military and security diplomacy have also experienced notable shifts.
+In this context, an important question arises: how can the current characteristics of China’s military and security diplomacy in Africa be analyzed?
+The response suggests that Beijing, through military and security diplomacy characterized by Chinese features, seeks to present itself as a security-building actor.
+This approach aims to gradually undermine the legitimacy of the existing international order predominantly led by the United States while enhancing China’s role in shaping international agendas and norms related to security.
+However, this does not imply that China ignores the power gap between itself and the US or adopts a purely revisionist stance toward the international system.
+Using a descriptive-analytical methodology, this research examines the current structure of the international system and its influence on China’s military and security diplomacy in Africa.

 Article Type: Original Research | Subject: Political Spatial Planning